matteo-scripts/mo-fpsmenu/README.md

 # Game Optimization Script

 This script provides a set of tools to optimize game performance, focusing primarily on improving FPS (Frames Per Second) by adjusting various in-game settings.
-The script is designed with a default language of Czech but can easily be modified to support other languages.
+The script is designed with a default language of English but can easily be modified to support other languages.

 ## Features